Dr Gajendra Singh

 - HIH3168 - Violence or Non-Violence?
 Gandhi and Popular Movements in India, 1915-1950: Context

 I completed my Ph.D. at the University of Edinburgh in 2010.
 Since then I have taught at Edinburgh, been ERC (European Research Council) Postdoctoral Fellow at University College Dublin, AHRC (Arts and Humanities Research Council) Early Career Fellow at the University of Oxford, and Visiting Fellow at the Department of Defence Studies, King’s College London.
-I joined the Department of History at Exeter in 2014.
+I joined the Department of History at Exeter in 2014 and was promoted to senior lecturer in 2019.